 5020.70—Transit Number Symbol

 Blank Treasury checks bear transit number symbols preprinted in magnetic ink within the 1/2-inch band provided at the bottom of the document.
 This number, 00000051, plus the check digit “8”, are in MICR positions 42 through 34.
+The transit number symbol (stroke 10, a measurement as part of the MICR font) shall be pre-printed in MICR positions 33 and 43.
 The banking system uses the transit number symbol to route and process items for payment.
 Disbursing offices should verify the accuracy of these transit number symbols and other preprinted and MICR-encoded information before using or issuing checks.

-The U.S. Government Printing Office (GPO) awards a 5-year contract for printing blank checks and exercises overall control over their procurement, while administrative control is exercised by Treasury's Printing Procurement Branch.
-After each contract is awarded, the Printing Procurement Branch (see the Contacts page) issues a notice to all disbursing offices specifying the unit cost of blank checks by type of format and changes to related costs, such as new or revised proofs.
-Prices are subject to annual changes based on the Bureau of Labor Statistics (BLS), Consumer Price Index for All Urban Consumers—Commodities Less Food (CPI), excluding paper and reimbursable postage or transportation costs.
+The U.S. Government Printing Office (GPO) awarded a one-year base contract with 3 option years, a 5-year contract for printing blank checks and exercises overall control over their procurement, while administrative control is exercised by Treasury’s Mission Support Services.
+After each contract is awarded, the Mission Support Services (see Contacts) issues a notice to all disbursing offices specifying the unit cost of blank checks by type of format and changes to related costs, such as new or revised proofs.
+Prices are subject to annual changes based on the Bureau of Labor Statistics (BLS), Consumer Price Index for All Urban Consumers-Commodities Less Food (CPI), excluding paper and reimbursable postage or transportation costs.
 Paper prices also are subject to change monthly because of fluctuating costs.
 This change is based on the BLS Producer Price Indexes Report (BLS code 0913-01) for Offset & Text, Table 6—Producer Price Indexes and Percent Changes for Commodity Groupings and Individual Items.

-Current contract information inquiries should be directed to the Printing Procurement Branch (see the Contacts page).
+Current contract information inquiries should be directed to the Mission Support Services (see Contacts).

 5025.20—Designation of Officials Authorized to Sign Check Requisitions

-Before any check print orders are submitted, the ordering agency must designate one primary and one alternate official as having authority to sign check print orders.
-Agencies designate these officials by completing an FMS 1186: Signature File—U.S. Treasury Check Orders, and submitting the completed form to FMS's Accounting Section (see the Contacts page).
-These forms may be obtained by contacting the Accounting Section.
-The Accounting Section uses the FMS 1186 to verify the signature on check print orders and to ensure that only authorized officials requisition checks.
+Before any check print orders are submitted, the ordering federal entity must designate one primary and one alternate official as having authority to sign check print orders.
+Federal entities designate these officials by completing a FS Form 1186: Signature File-U.S. Treasury Check Orders (see Appendix 3), and submitting the completed form to the Analysis, Reconciliation & Reporting Section (see Contacts).
+The Analysis, Reconciliation & Reporting Section uses the FS Form 1186 to verify the signature on check print orders and to ensure that only authorized officials requisition checks.

-Disbursing offices use GPO 2431: Print Order—Department of the Treasury Paper Check and Proofs (Appendix 1), to order checks, proofs, and revisions to proofs.
-(Exception—FMS's Resource Management Division solicits and consolidates the requirements of FMS Regional Financial Centers on an annual basis and prepares GPO 2431s, as appropriate.)
+Disbursing offices use FS Form 2431: U.S Treasury Checks Order Form (see Appendix 1), to order checks, proofs, and revisions to proofs.
+(Exception-Fiscal Service's Resource Management Division solicits and consolidates the requirements of Fiscal Service Regional Financial Centers on an annual basis and prepares FS Form 2431s, as appropriate for Treasury Disbursing Offices.)

-Current contract prices for check formats and new or revised proofs apply to orders approved by FMS and received by the contractor up to midnight of the last day of the contract period.
+Current contract prices for check formats and new or revised proofs apply to orders approved by Fiscal Service and received by the contractor up to midnight of the last day of the contract period.
 All such orders must be delivered within 30 workdays after the contract expires.
 Disbursing offices must not request that the contractor make deliveries more than 30 workdays after the termination of the contract under which an order is placed.
-When an order is submitted near the end of a contract period and the disbursing office is placing an order under that contract, it should allow FMS a minimum of 3 workdays to process the order and to deliver it to the contractor before the period expires.
+When an order is submitted near the end of a contract period and the disbursing office is placing an order under that contract, it should allow Fiscal Service a minimum of three workdays to process the order and to deliver it to the contractor before the period expires.

 Disbursing offices may submit orders requesting deliveries over a period of time.
 However, final delivery must be made within 30 days after the contract expires.

-When specifying delivery dates, disbursing offices should allow 2 months for printing time (including approval of the order by Treasury and GPO).
-They should allow an additional 2 weeks when a change to the check proof is requested.
+When specifying delivery dates, disbursing offices should allow two months for printing time (including approval of the order by Treasury and GPO).
+They should allow an additional two weeks when a change to the check proof is requested.

-On proof orders that call for a change in the check imprint or format, the Printing Procurement Branch will forward to the administrative office a photo-print proof of the check provided by the contractor.
-An authorized individual must review and approve the proof.
-The agency should retain a copy of the proof and must return the original promptly to the Printing Procurement Branch.
+On proof orders that call for a change in the check imprint or format, the Mission Support Services will forward to the federal entity's administrative office a photo-print proof of the check provided by the contractor.
+An authorized individual from the requesting federal entity must review and approve the proof.
+The federal entity should retain a copy of the proof and must return the original promptly to the Mission Support Services.
 The approved proof authorizes the contractor to proceed with printing the checks as ordered.

-Treasury's Printing Procurement Branch must have in its possession an approved proof before placement of an order for checks.
+Treasury's Mission Support Services must have in its possession an approved proof from the federal entity before placement of an order for checks.

 5025.50—Quantities of Checks

 Disbursing offices should order a supply of checks to last a year, unless there is a good reason to request a supply for a longer or shorter period.
-They should explain any such reason on GPO 2431 under “Remarks.”
-The minimum amount of any format, except roll stock, is 1,000 checks.
+They should explain the methodology used to determine the quantity of checks needed to last a year, as well as any such reason why the supply is to last for a shorter or longer period of time on FS Form 2431 under “Remarks.”
+The minimum amount of any format, except roll stock, is 100 checks.
+Smaller quantities can be requested in multiples of 100.
 Larger quantities must be in multiples of 1,000.

 The initial order for serially numbered checks must specify that the numbers begin with 00001000.
-All serial number ranges end in xxxx999.
-Subsequent orders must specify serial numbers that follow exactly in sequence as those on preceding orders.
+All serial number ranges end in xxxx999 for quantities in multiplies of 1000, and in xxxx99 for quantities of 100.
+Subsequent orders must specify serial numbers that follow exactly in sequence as those on preceding orders

-The contractor ships checks to the delivery destination designated on GPO 2431 via express package carrier or registered mail if express packages cannot be accepted.
+The contractor ships check orders to the delivery destination designated on FS Form 2431 via express package carrier or registered mail if express packages cannot be accepted.
 However, roll stock is palletized and ships via armored carrier.
 The contractor sends an advice of shipment notice to the consignee when the order is shipped.

 The contractor prepays all shipping charges.
 These charges are included in the contractor's invoice.